-Welcome to the 2020-2021 school year!
-It will be a year unlike any other we have ever faced as a nation and community.
-Though the format may be different, we will still focus on teaching the whole child.
+Welcome to the 2021-2022 school year!
+We are so excited to welcome our students back to school.
 Not only do we strive for academic excellence at Rail Ranch, but also work with students on what it means to be a part of a school community and the importance of being a good citizen within that community.
-Whether we are virtual, blended, or back to a traditional model; this mission does not change.
 We look forward to partnering with the parents/guardians here at Rail Ranch to support our students in reaching their full potential.